ZacharyPatten/Towel/docs/Readme.md

 This is the Towel project webite.

-See the [Documentation](https://zacharypatten.github.io/Towel/Documentation) Documentation for the towel project.
+See the [Documentation](https://zacharypatten.github.io/Towel/Documentation) for the towel project.